rwxrob/zet/20210823020554/README.md

 Doug invented UNIX pipes, so yeah.

 People get this wrong all the time.
-The stop with the first part "do one thing well" and conveniently forget the rest.
+They stop with the first part "do one thing well" and conveniently forget the rest.

 Personally, my favorite list of clarifications is from Mike Gancarz (who